Knoblauchpilze/terrain/README.md

 * [IValueGenerator](src/lib/game/terrain/generator/IValueGenerator.hh) is used to generate the value at a specific lattice point based on a noise and use the `IHasher` interface to consistently produce the same values for the same coordinates.
 * [ILattice](src/lib/game/terrain/lattice/ILattice.hh) allows to generate the noise value at a specific point based on the values at the lattice point surrounding it.
 It reuses a certain value generator and combines these value using some interpolation mechanism and a normalization function to produce noise within a certain range.

 The [Terrain](src/lib/game/terrain/Terrain.hh) class is using a lattice to combine it into a consistent value.
-It uses layered noise and various frequencies to generate coherent values (TODO).
+It uses layered noise and various frequencies to generate coherent values.

+Finally the [Map](src/lib/game/terrain/Map.hh) class is combining multiple `Terrain` each one representing a certain parameter.
+For now we define height, moisture and temperature to create several biomes.
+The biomes are defined in the [Type](src/lib/game/terrain/Type.hh) file.

+We tried to keep the classes as generic as possible to maybe handle various kind ofvalues at the lattice points or multiple dimensions for the input point.
+This worked to some extent: we can probably pretty easily instantiate a 3d lattice.
+The only issue would be with the testing, which is mostly suited for the 2d case.

 ## Generation